Cohort 13 (2020-2022)

 Rafael Colón was born in Elizabeth, New Jersey, and raised in the West Village, New York City.
 Rafael attended Lehman College of the City University of New York (CUNY), where he obtained a B.S. in physics.
 As an undergraduate, Rafael participated in AstrocomNYC, a partnership between CUNY, American Museum of Natural History and Columbia University supported by the National Science Foundation (NSF).
 There, his research with Luis Anchordoquí investigated the origin of ultra-high-energy cosmic rays.
 In collaboration with the Pierre Auger Observatory in Argentina, Rafael and his research team proposed a model whereby dormant quasars could propagate cosmic-ray nuclei up to ultra-high energies.
 Rafael co-authored the resulting paper, published in the Journal of High Energy Astrophysics.
 This experience sparked Rafael's interest in high-energy astrophysics.
-At Columbia University, Rafael is currently working with Lorenzo Sironi, using particle-in-cell simulations to study the effects of magnetic reconnection in the gamma-ray flares originating from the Crab Nebula.
+At Columbia University, Rafael worked with Lorenzo Sironi, using particle-in-cell simulations to study the effects of magnetic reconnection in the gamma-ray flares originating from the Crab Nebula.
 Rafael plans to continue exploring the high energy universe and pursue a Ph.D. in astrophysics.

 Advisor: Carol Mason